 manage maintenance work or changes to the service in such a way where service disruption is minimized and the users is provided with advanced warning.

+The service provider may wish to consider remote control options for all system components at their DGNSS sites as this will aid the swap of system components.

-????Performance verification
+Performance verification

+The DGNSS services provider should verify that accuracy and integrity requirements given in Table 1 are achieved.
+For this purpose it is necessary that GNSS availability is given and that these performance quantities are measured with appropriate monitoring facilities.
+The assessment of availability and continuity can be related either on fulfilment of accuracy and integrity (DGNSS system availability and continuity) or the provision of DGNSS signals (DGNSS signal availability and continuity).
+This allows that performance verification of DGNSS services can be performed taking into account that either GNSS availability is given or not.
+The service provider is recommended to provide as a minimum the performance verifications given below.

+DGNSS signal availability

-The service provider should designate a geographical area where he intends to operate the service within required performance.
-The service area may be limited only by beacon signal strengths or may be a specific geographical area as designated by the operator.
+The service provider should designate a geographical area where they operate their service within the required performance.
+The service area may be limited by beacon signal strengths or may be a specific geographical area as designated by the operator.
 The service provider is recommended to analyse service performance and include information about the extent of the service area in its publications.

-In cases where coverage from DGNSS beacons belonging to separate service providers partially overlap it is recommended also to take this into account as this provide a contribution to performance in the overlapping area.
+In cases where coverage from DGNSS beacons belonging to separate service providers partially overlap, it is recommended also to take this into account as these provide a contribution to performance in the overlapping area.
 In order to maximize the combined performance such service providers should:

 coordinate the scheduling of maintenance work that may affect the service performance in overlapping areas,